 A primary care provider may begin treating your hyperhidrosis with an antiperspirant.
-If this treatment doesn't provide enough relief or if skin irritation occurs, your primarcy care provider may recommend iontophoresis, an oral anticholinergic, or refer you to a specialist (often in dermatology).
+If this treatment doesn't provide enough relief or if skin irritation occurs, your primary care provider may recommend iontophoresis, an oral anticholinergic, or refer you to a specialist (often in dermatology).
 As of 2018, primary care offices have another treatment option to discuss with you, as well: a topical (applied on top of the skin) prescription wipe called Qbrexza.

-Dermatology specialists may be able to recommend stronger antiperspirants as well as antiperspirants that are less irritating to the skin, or they may prescribe additional skin products to help alleviate irritation that sometime occurs with the stronger antiperspirants.
-(Tip: to reduce the chance of irritation and get the most benefit, read our section on antiperspirant success).
+Dermatology specialists may be able to recommend stronger antiperspirants as well as antiperspirants that are less irritating to the skin, or they may prescribe additional skin products to help alleviate the irritation that sometimes occurs with the stronger antiperspirants.
+(Tip: To reduce the chance of irritation and get the most benefit, read our section on antiperspirant success).
 Dermatology specialists may also provide other treatments, such as iontophoresis, Botox (onabotulinumtoxinA injections), and local procedures for underarm excessive sweating, such as laser treatment or miraDry.
-Like primary care providers, they may also recommend oral or topical anticholinergics.
-They can also be adept at combining treatment options to meet individual patients needs, especially when sweating from multiple body locations is a concern.
+As primary care providers, they may also recommend oral or topical anticholinergics.
+They can also be adept at combining treatment options to meet individual patients' needs, especially when sweating from multiple body locations is a concern.

 Neurologists specialize in treating conditions of the brain and nervous system.
 The human body’s sweat glands are controlled by the brain and nervous system such that the underlying mechanism of the condition falls within the realm of conditions that a neurologist may treat.
-Some neurologists, in fact, specialize in studying the neurophysiology, management and treatment of hyperhidrosis.
+Some neurologists, in fact, specialize in studying neurophysiology, management, and treatment of hyperhidrosis.